cksystemsteaching/selfie/README.md

 0b 000000010000 00010 000 00101 0010011
 ```

 There is also the *opcode* `0x13` of the `addi` instruction encoded in the 7 LSBs `0010011`.
 The opcode enables the CPU to identify the instruction during decoding and then find the parameters encoded in the remaining bits.
 Which bits encode what exactly depends on the instruction and is determined by its *format*.
 The `addi` instruction is encoded according to the so-called *I-Format*.
 You can find the exact definition of the I-Format and the other formats introduced below in `selfie.c`.
-Just look for:
+For the I-Format, just look for:

 ```
 // RISC-V I Format